Blog 2: Compressing compression into a five-minute read!

 -7.
 The whole mix just doesn’t sound quite cohesive.

 And I could go on.
 Each of these examples has a dynamic range problem built into it.
 Accordingly, each of these problems are often addressed by compression.
+Now comes the dilemma every audio engineer knows: Every time compression is used, there is a risk that another problem is created.

 Compression can bring up unwanted softer sounds.
 It can make the sound being compressed sound unnatural or “squashy”.
 The compressor itself can sometimes be heard “pumping” as it attacks and releases.
 It may solve a dynamic range issue in one part of the recording but create an overly-compressed range in another.
 Or it may make the overall recording sound too “tight” whereas it may need to “breathe” in certain places.

 As I struggled with sorting all of this out as an engineer, I began to notice that the engineers who were teaching these techniques were typically quite experienced, and many of them started their careers in the “analog era” where the compressing was done with studio hardware before the digital age came along.
-After all, compression was first used as an audio engineering tool in the 1930-40’s and the digital age did not really assume ascendency until the 1980-90’s.
+After all, compression was first used as an audio engineering tool in the 1930-40’s and the digital age did not assume ascendency until the 1980-90’s.
 Those teachers of audio in the second half of the 20th century laid the groundwork for what we do today.

 That experience, of course, is a good thing and was invaluable to me, but I also kept getting introduced to newer and newer technologies that would target just one of the seven problems mentioned above and do a very good job at it.
 I won’t get too technical here, but audio engineers will recognize the terms "transient shapers", "automation", and "clip gaining" among those terms.
 Each of these techniques—all of them purely digital—offered solutions to the above compression problems, and, when done correctly, far less problems in my experience that the compression left.

-Most audio engineers spend the first year or two of their training trying to ‘hear compression”.
+Most audio engineers spend the first year or two of their training trying to "hear compression”.
 I certainly struggled with this concept.
 What was I supposed to be listening for?
-Then one day while taking a long walk ruminating over lesson on compression I took online earlier in the morning, a thought experiement5 came to me.
-What if I were listening to a song on the moon?
-What would if sound like?
+Then one day while I was taking one my my usual long walks, I got to thinking about a lesson on compression I had taken earlier that day.
+A crazy thought experiment came to me.
+"What if I were listening to a song on the moon?
+What would if sound like?"

-That epiphany moment certainly helped my mixes improve considerably.
-Almost every recording of a musical instrument or a human voice can use a little glue.
+That epiphany moment helped my mixes improve considerably.
+Almost every recording of a musical instrument or a human voice can use a little gravitization.
 It just makes the whole thing sound like it fits together.
 Used this way, compression has been a good reliable friend of mine in all of my post production voice work as well as mixing work.
 And this singular use of compression is generally side-effect free.

 Compressing compression--the one reason your recording needs it